Dart25/AlphaCord/README.md

 ## AlphaCord

-## You probably don't care about this branch unless you administrate the Fish servers :3
+## You probably shouldn't care about this branch unless you administrate the Fish servers :3

 ### Basic Usage